The Complete Guide to Online Defamation Law

 Compared to traditional libel torts, business defamation claims can sometimes have additional benefits and remedies, such as a longer statute of limitations periods, more easily available awards of attorneys’ fees, and statutory provisions that provide for multipliers of damage awards.

-However, these claims can also boast stricter legal requirements that can make them much harder to prove, so it is important to consult an experienced Internet or personal injury attorney before proceeding.
+However, these claims can also boast stricter legal requirements that can make them much harder to prove, so it is important to consult an experienced personal injury or business defamation lawsuit attorney before proceeding.
 We review each of these types of claims more below.

 Injurious Falsehood/Business Disparagement